Alluris/alluris-tools/README.md

 * CTT-200 and CTT-300
 * FMT-W30 and FMT-W40

+Error LIBALLURIS_DEVICE_BUSY is returned from liballuris if the device isn't supported.

 ## License

 The library itself (liballuris.c and liballuris.h) is covered under the LGPL, gadc under the GPL.